ading2210/edpuzzle-answers/README.md

  - Supports Edpuzzles embedded in Canvas and Schoology
  - Licensed under the GNU GPL v3 license

+Available now from our [Discord server](https://edpuzzle.hs.vc/discord.html): *An open beta of a completely overhauled GUI, with proper mobile support, ChatGPT integration for open-ended questions, and more.*

 ## Limitations:
  - This isn't able to answer open-ended questions or audio responses.
 Though in the future, I might use something like ChatGPT to complete those automatically.
  - This doesn't currently work for most Edpuzzles that are embedded in a third party site.
 However, the script does work for Edpuzzles embeded in Canvas and Schoology.